holi-java/kotlin-goos/README.md

 where end-to-end includes deployment to a working environment -- to **prove** that our choices of packages, libraries, and tooling will actually work.
 A sense of **urgency** will help the team to **strip** the functionality down to the absolute **minimum sufficient** to test their assumptions.

+## Outside-In Development

+- Test-Driven Development is to start with the outside event that triggers the behavior we want to implement and work our way into the code an object at a time, until we reach a visible effect indicating that we've achieved our goal.

+- Entry point is the event that triggers the next round of behavior we want to make work.